My Family Arrives On Carnival Paradise, July 2012

 Inarguably, one of the first things to consider is the price of a family cruise package.
 What will you have to pay for this cruise vacation?

-The cost of your cruise is determined by several factors: the length of the cruise; the time of year you cruise; when you book your cruise; the cabins you choose; the cruise destination and departure port; the cruise line and ship you select; and, whether you decide participate in paid shore excursions, among other things.
+The cost of your cruise is determined by several factors: the length of the cruise; the time of year you cruise; when you book your cruise; the cabins you choose; the cruise destination and departure port; the cruise line and ship you select; and, whether you decide to participate in paid shore excursions, among other things.

 I will talk a little about how some factors mentioned above are important to your cruise preparation.